• Home

 • Crush 28 Oreos in a food processor, then add 4 tablespoons melted butter and pulse until crumbs are moistened.
 Press the cookie mixture into the bottom of the pan.
 Cover the crust with plastic wrap and freeze until firm (about 30 minutes).

 • Meanwhile, make the sauce.
-In a medium saucepan combine 1 cup of sugar, 5 oz evaporated milk, 4 oz chopped semisweet chocolate and 6 tablespoons of chopped up softened butter.
+In a medium saucepan combine 1 cup of sugar, 5 oz evaporated milk, 4 oz chopped semisweet chocolate and 6 tablespoons of softened butter.
 Cook over medium heat, stirring until chocolate is melted and mixture is thick.
 Let cool to room temperature.

 • Soften the ice cream and spread it across the frozen crust.
-Return to the freezer and let ice cream harden.
+Return to the freezer and let ice cream freeze.
 When ice cream is very firm, pour fudge sauce over and spread evenly.
 Return to freezer while you whip the cream.

 • Whip 1 cup of heavy cream and sweeten with a couple tablespoons of powdered sugar (or 1 tablespoon granulated).
 Spread over chocolate sauce layer and garnish with peanuts.
 Keep frozen until ready to serve.